 If you're suffering from saggy face skin and an unsightly "turkey neck," load up on carrots.
 The vibrant orange veggie is chock-full of carotenoids, which prevent cell damage and premature skin aging by protecting the skin from free-radical damage.
 The less aging and wrinkles you have on your face, the thinner it will look.
 Plus, carrots are full of vitamins and antioxidants, which can combat inflammation.
-For more ways to enjoy this powerful veggie, check out our 20 Carrot Recipes for Weight Loss.

-Get More Vitamin C
+Get more vitamin C

-For a brighter, thinner complexion, load up on vitamin C. Research published in The Journal of the American College of Nutrition found that people who have adequate vitamin C levels oxidize more fat during exercise than those with low vitamin C, meaning you'll get more fat-burning effects out of your workouts.
+For a brighter, thinner complexion, load up on vitamin C. Research published in the Journal of the American College of Nutrition found that people who have adequate vitamin C levels oxidize more fat during exercise than those with low vitamin C, meaning you'll get more fat-burning effects out of your workouts.
 Vitamin C also brightens your skin tone and can help fade the appearance of dark spots and other blemishes.
 Load up on fruits and veggies like oranges, grapefruit, kiwi, spinach, kale, and bell peppers for this essential vitamin.

-Lay off the Salt
+Lay off the salt

 If you love dousing your meals in salt, it's time to put the shaker down.
 A Spanish study published in the journal Nutricion Hospitalaria found that sodium intake may promote weight gain.
 Plus, too much salt can cause your body to retain water, resulting in face bloat and puffy eyes.
 Even if you don't use table salt that often, sodium lurks in lots of processed food in large amounts, so be sure to read your labels.